ISAITB/docs-tdl/source/constructs/index.rst

     :delim: ~
     :header: "Name", "Required?", "Description"

+    @desc~ no~ A description for this validation to display to the user and to include in the test session log.
+Within scriptlets this can also be a :ref:`variable reference<scriptlets_dynamic_references>`.
+    @handler~ yes~ A string value or variable reference identifying the the validation handler (see :ref:`handlers-implementation`).
+    @hidden~ no~ A boolean flag determining whether or not the step is displayed to users (default is "false").
+Note that within scriptlets this can also be a :ref:`variable reference<scriptlets_dynamic_references>`.
+See :ref:`tdl-steps-common-hidesteps` for further details.
     @id~ no~ The ID for the step.
 This is also the name of a ``boolean`` variable in the session context in which the validation result will be recorded ("true" for success).
-    @desc~ no~ A description for this validation to display to the user and to include in the test session log.
-Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @handler~ yes~ A string value or variable reference identifying the the validation handler (see :ref:`handlers-implementation`).
+    @invert~ no~ A boolean flag determining whether the step's result should be inverted (default is "false").
+Setting to "true" will expect a validation failure to complete the step as a success.
     @level~ no~ The severity level to be considered when this step fails validation.
 Can be set to ``ERROR`` (the default) or ``WARNING``, or be defined dynamically via :ref:`variable reference<test-case-referring-to-variables>`.
-    @stopOnError~ no~ A boolean flag determining whether the test session should end if this step fails (default is "false").
-See also :ref:`tdl-steps-common-stoponerror`.
+See :ref:`tdl-steps-common-level` for further details.
     @output~ no~ A string value determining the name of the variable to be set with the output of the step (if any).
 If this is not set the output is displayed but is not recorded in the test session context.
-    @hidden~ no~ A boolean flag determining whether or not the step is displayed to users (default is "false").
-Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-See :ref:`tdl-steps-common-hidesteps` for further details. documentation~ no~ Rich text content that provides further information on the current step. property~ no~ Zero or more elements to provide configuration regarding the setup of the validation handler call that are not passed to the handler.
-Each ``property`` element has a ``name`` attribute and a text content or variable reference as value. config~ no~ Zero or more elements to provide configuration for the validation.
-Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. input~ yes~ One more elements for the validation's input parameters.
-See :ref:`handlers-inputs-outputs` for details.
+    @stopOnError~ no~ A boolean flag determining whether the test session should end if this step fails (default is "false").
+See also :ref:`tdl-steps-common-stoponerror`. config~ no~ Zero or more elements to provide configuration for the validation.
+Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. documentation~ no~ Rich text content that provides further information on the current step. input~ yes~ One more elements for the validation's input parameters.
+See :ref:`handlers-inputs-outputs` for details. property~ no~ Zero or more elements to provide configuration regarding the setup of the validation handler call that are not passed to the handler.
+Each ``property`` element has a ``name`` attribute and a text content or variable reference as value.

 A ``verify`` step that is set at warning level (through attribute ``level``) will never result in an overall failure for the test session.
 If validation fails, the result will be indicated as a warning but without further impact.
 Note that a validation service returning a detailed validation report for a ``verify`` step